Sensing a Call to Missions? Use These 4 Starting Blocks

 Josh and his wife Megan were shocked by the missions team at their growing, gospel-centered church.

-They have never felt so affirmed in their spiritual gifts.
+They had never felt so affirmed in their spiritual gifts.

 First, they received a personal invitation to attend the team’s next monthly meeting.
 They arrived a little early and immediately sensed a palpable energy in the room.
 Josh felt like an honored guest.
 Megan was immediately encircled by several women on the team.